leonardosos/3D_Printer_Lab/communication.md

 #### 2.4.1 Topic: device/fan/controller/status

-The global temperature service publishes to the fan controller, the overall temperature level in order to communicate the need for cooling (handled by the fan controller).
+The global temperature service publishes to the fan controller, an interpreted temperature level in order to communicate the need for cooling (handled by the fan controller).

-It is not an emergency cooling command, but a periodic heat level based on temperature analysis.
+It is not an emergency cooling command, but a **periodic** heat level based on temperature analysis.

 **Type:** FanControllerTemp

-- `heat_level` - number (0–10)
+- `heat_level` - number (0–10) (0 = no cooling needed, 10 = maximum cooling)
 - `timestamp?` - string (ISO 8601, optional)

 **Example:**